-In model M_1 , the coefficients for ihsincome are constrained to be equal; in M_2 all coefficients that include age or active are constrained; and in M_3 the coefficients for obese are constrained.
-Models in which the regression coefficients for being female, graduating from high school, or being married were constrained to be equal across groups did not converge.
+In model M_1 the coefficients for ihsincome are constrained to be equal; in M_2 all coefficients that include age or active are constrained (both age and active are constrained due to the age by active interaction); and in M_3 the coefficients for obese are constrained.
+Models in which the regression coefficients for being female, graduating from high school, or being married were constrained did not converge.
 The results are shown in table 6.
 Racial differences in the regression coefficients for female are significant (p = .013) when constraints are imposed on coefficients involving either age or active, but not when constraints are imposed on the coefficients for ihsincome (p = .164) or obese (p = .120).
-The regression coefficients for obese are similar in magnitude and not significantly different (p = .810) when the coefficients for ihsincome are constrained in M_1 , but the difference is larger and marginally significant (p = .064) in M_2 when the coefficients for age and active are constrained.
+The regression coefficients for obese are similar in magnitude and not significantly different (p = .810) when the coefficients for obese are constrained in obese are constrained in obese and obese are constrained in obese and obese are constrained.

 Even though conclusions from the tests vary depending on which coefficients are assumed to be equal across groups, when a single pair of coefficients are constrained to be equal, such as M_1 and M_3 , the predicted probabilities and marginal effects are exactly equal to those from the full model.
+That is, the models are empirically indistinguishable.
 Williams (2009) showed that Allison's test can be computed using the heterogeneous choice model, also know as the location scale model.
 A heterogeneous choice model predicting the variance of the error for each group using a single equality constraint on the coefficients for the regressors is simply a reparameterization of the model without constraints in coefficients that assumes unobserved heterogeneity is equal for both groups.
-When multiple constraints are imposed as in M_2 , the predictions had a correlation of .999 with the full model.
+When multiple constraints are imposed as in M_2 , the predictions have a correlation of .999 with the full model.
 Williams (2009) showed that Allison's approach to allow group differences in unobserved heterogeneity can be extended by allowing regressors beyond group membership to predict the variance of the errors.
 When we attempted Williams' procedure using different sets of covariates, many models did not converge and the interpretation of the coefficients of those that did converge changed based upon the identifying assumptions made.

 Allison's approach deals with the residual variation issue by allowing error variances to differ by group but requires assuming that the effects of at least one regressor are the same across groups.
-While decisions about which coefficients to constrain can affect the substantive conclusions, it may be difficult to know whether one has the "correct" model.
+While decisions about which coefficients to constrain can affect the substantive conclusions, past research or substantive theory is unlikely to provide insights into which constraints should be used and there is no statistical test to help you decide which coefficients should be assumed to be equal.
 Making an ad hoc decision that some regression coefficients are equal can lead to incorrect conclusions.
-In our applications, we did not have strong reasons to constrain particular coefficients and tried multiple specifications that lead to substantively quite different conclusions.
+In our applications, we did not have substantive reasons to constrain particular coefficients and tried multiple specifications that lead to substantively quite different conclusions.
 The risk of specifying the inappropriate identifying assumptions does not exist at the level of the probabilities.
 More importantly from our perspective, tests of the equality of effects across groups are most useful when those effects are measured in the metric of the probability of the outcome.